FelixStach/imgui_sdl2_vulkan_android/README.md

   ```bash
   ./gradlew assembleDebug
   ```
   on Linux / Mac.
 This will also launch the build process.
 On Windows there is a batch file called `buildAndLaunchAndroid.bat`.
-Make sure that you have a [debugging-enabled](https://developer.android.com/studio/debug/dev-options) Android device conncted, do
+Make sure that you have a [debugging-enabled](https://developer.android.com/studio/debug/dev-options) Android device connected, do
   ```bash
   adb devices
   ```